Funding

 Grant: Knowledge Transfer Partnerhsip (KTP)

-Funding for: Direct knowledge transfer to a company
+Funding for: A three-way collaboration to enable direct knowledge transfer to a company:

 - Business partner = access to unique sector knowledge.